yigitaktan/XeQueryReplayer/ab-test/README.md

 <img width="1196" height="588" alt="2025-12-29_08-43-46" src="https://github.com/user-attachments/assets/fc2d3d88-1cdb-43d8-b1b8-1a2ccb7d6c37" />

+> [!IMPORTANT]
-The scenario described below uses a database named DemoDB as an example, demonstrating a compatibility level upgrade from SQL Server 2014 (120) to SQL Server 2025 (170).
+> The scenario described below uses a database named DemoDB as an example, demonstrating a compatibility level upgrade from SQL Server 2014 (120) to SQL Server 2025 (170).
+>

-In this setup, our production database, DemoDB, is currently running on SQL Server 2019 with a 120 compatibility level.
+> In this setup, our production database, DemoDB, is currently running on SQL Server 2019 with a 120 compatibility level.
 As part of the migration scenario, this database will be moved to a newly deployed SQL Server 2025 instance, where its compatibility level will then be raised to 170.